-We're very happy to announce the availability of SOAP API's for SermonAudio.com.
-Web API's (or web services) allow programmers to access and interact with data on the site using any client front-end and on any platform.
-SOAP (Simple Object Access Protocol) is a standard protocol for exchanging XML-based messages over HTTP.
+We're very happy to announce the availability of APIs for SermonAudio.
+Web APIs (or web services) allow programmers to access and interact with data on the site using any client front-end and on any platform.

 Are you a web design company?
 Here's a tip.
-Developing an integrated solution with SermonAudio via the SOAP API provides a strong value-add for your web church clients.
+Developing an integrated solution with SermonAudio via JSON APIs provides a strong value-add for your web church clients.
 Your clients can enjoy all of the additional exposure on SermonAudio while still having their sermons tightly integrated into the design of their own standalone website.

 Who is this for?
 Programmers and web developers.
-Opening up SermonAudio via SOAP API's will allow programmers and web developers to extend the rich functionality of SermonAudio beyond the confines of the browser.
+Opening up SermonAudio via APIs will allow programmers and web developers to extend the rich functionality of SermonAudio beyond the confines of the browser.
 Client applications can now access data on SermonAudio with dynamic, interactive controls.
-Web components can integrate SermonAudio sermons on to any third-party website with your own look-and-feel.

-To access the SermonAudio SOAP API's, please refer to the following reference URL:
+To access the legacy SermonAudio SOAP APIs, please refer to the following URL:

 GetEventTypes - Returns a list of valid event categories.